hdan-design/hdan-design.github.io/_projects/2-processflow.md

 > How might we translate a powerful project management desktop platform to an easy to use mobile experience?

 ### The Challenge
-The team at ProcessFlow wants to make their complex, desktop-first web app responsive for mobile devices, but doesn't know where to start.
+ProcessFlow is a powerful desktop app that users love, but is challenging to use on mobile devices.

 ### Our Solution
-A targeted mobile experience allowing customers to focus on the features they normally need access to when on the go.
+A targeted mobile experience allowing customers to focus on the features they normally need access to when on the go, without slowing them down.

 ### My Role
 I conducted user research, designed the user experience (UX) and user interface (UI) of the final solution, and conducted usability testing.